All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Resistance Training Variable

 No discussion of muscle preservation during weight loss is complete without addressing exercise, and specifically resistance training.
 The evidence that resistance training reduces lean mass loss during caloric restriction is strong and consistent.
-It is arguably the single most effective strategy for preserving muscle during weight loss, more so than any pharmaceutical or peptide intervention.
+It's arguably the single most effective strategy for preserving muscle during weight loss, more so than any pharmaceutical or peptide intervention.

 The realistic best-case scenario for this combination is a patient who takes semaglutide for appetite management and metabolic benefit, trains with resistance 3-4 times per week, consumes adequate protein, and uses CJC-1295/Ipamorelin to support the hormonal environment needed for lean tissue preservation.
 Each of these elements contributes, and none alone is sufficient.